 Grandparents Against Gun Violence Virtual Meeting

-President Judy Sherry convened the meeting at 4:00 pm via Zoom.
+President Judy Sherry called the meeting to order at 4:05 pm.

 Chair Barb McNeile reported Lock It For Love has returned to its original model of distributing gun clocks at community events.
 People who have participated in LIFL will receive a Signup Genius listing for upcoming opportunities to volunteer.
 Volunteers are encouraged to bring a friend to events to acquaint them with LIFL events.
 Carla Oppenheimer told participating at a recent community fair which was outside, with social distancing and masking, and the participants felt very comfortable.
 Community members appreciated receiving the gun lock packets.

 Carla reported on three upcoming events:

 - June 4, Gun Violence Awareness Day: Because of the pandemic, there are not many activities this year, but Everytown for Gun Safety made suggestions:

 - Ask your city to proclaim June 4, 2021 as Gun Violence Awareness Day.
 Overland Park, Leawood, and Prairie Village have done so, and Kansas City, Mo is expected to do so.

 - Wear your GAGV polo shirt, ball cap or anything orange.

 - Share the date on social media and add why you’re committed to preventing gun violence.